-The 280 Outrage has two (2) deep well fish boxes.
-One each located port and starboard in the aft cockpit

-The fishboxes utilize an electrical pump system for each box to discharge water overboard by way of thru-hull fittings port and starboard (See figure 2.7.1).
-In addition, there is a bottom drain with a plug in the port and starboard compartments.
+The deep well fish boxes located port and starboard in the cockpit utilize an electrical pump system for each box to discharge water overboard by way of thru-hull fittings port and starboard (See figure 2.7.1).
+In addition, there is a bottom drain with a plug in each of the compartments.

-The fishbox drain plugs MUST be installed before putting your boat into the water

-Fish Boxes Fig. 3.14.1 PORT FISHBOX DISCHARGE PUMP STARBOARD FISHBOX DISCHARGE PUMP The discharge pumps for the aft fishboxes are located aft of the compartments on the port and starboard and can be accessed through the hatch in the aft cockpit deck.

-The pumps are independently activated by switches on the console switch panel (See figure 2.19.1) and are protected by breakers located on the battery switch panel (See figure 4.2.1).
+The discharge pumps are located aft of the compartments on the port and starboard and can be accessed through the hatch in the aft cockpit deck.
+The pumps are independently activated by switches on the cockpit prep station switch panel and are protected by breakers located on the DC breaker panel located on the aft wall of the head compartment.
 Check these breakers first and reset if a problem arises with the pumps failing to activate when the switches are depressed.

-Prep Station

-Your boat features a bait prep station located directly behind the helm seating in the leaning post.

-The integral faucet is pressurized by the fresh water pump which provides cold running water to the station.